Exploring St Peter’s Kirk – the listening walk

 The early 19th century interior is a rare survival and is remarkably complete.
 The communion tables running lengthwise down the centre of the church and the central box pew for the church elders are particularly worthy of note, and very few examples of either of these features now survive in Scottish churches.

-This design entails a pulpit with a sounding board on the long wall and two central communion tables that stretch some distance.
+This design features a pulpit with a sounding board on the long wall and two central communion tables that extend a considerable distance.
 British Listed Buildings also records that the pews are thought to be made from driftwood.
 In fact, it appears they were made from wood salvaged from a boat that was wrecked close by, the SS Adele, in 1912.
 When walking around the Kirk, you will see lots of discolouration in the wood, where, as the Friend’s leaflet on the Kirk points out, the nail holes have rusted.

 The current Kirk was built in the 17th century (there is a date stone of 1642 over the door on the south east side) and renovated in 1801 (and in 1967).
 It was likely constructed on the site of an older Eastside church.
 The door in question is not for members of the congregation, but was the priest’s entrance to the pulpit.
 There was a similar arrangement at St Mary’s in Burwick, but there, the pulpit and other items were located at the west end of the building.

 Like several churches in Orkney, St Peter’s Kirk has a simple rectangular shape surrounded by a graveyard.
 It also follows St Mary’s with windows facing the sea and plain stone facing the land.
 Various reasons are put forward for this.
 One is that it is better in terms of light (with the sun rising in the east), and another is the significance of the sea in the lives of local people.
 A third possibility is that the windows look to where the founders arrived on the island.
 For Burwick in the South Parish, the arrival of missionaries from Iona in 580 AD was a significant moment.
-For St Peter’s Kirk, it was the landing of Christian Picts, possibly a little later.
+For St Peter’s Kirk, it was the landing of Christian Picts, possibly a little later, and possibly from Caithness (see the section on the Picts in our ‘brief history‘).

-The porch appears to have been added in the nineteenth century.
+The internal design of the Kirk, with its central communion pew running nearly the length of the building, and pulpit at the centre of the longest wall, is not often found in Scotland.
+Other elements, such as the vestry and porch, appear to have been added in the nineteenth century.
 The church hall (now a private property) was a mile (1.7k km) away on the road to and from St Margaret’s Hope (click for map).

-The Kirk Hall (now a private property) was a mile (1.7 km) away on the road to and from St Margaret’s Hope (click for map).
+The Kirk Hall (built in 1894 but now a private property) was a mile (1.7 km) away on the road to and from St Margaret’s Hope (click for map).

 The Listening Walk